mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 - We can see from the screenshots below that the best fitting evolutionary model from this analysis is the GTR model.
 - We know this because it has the highest AIC, BIC, and DT values and also has a value of delta = 0 for all comparisons.
+- It is worthwhile to run the tests multiple times.

 ![image](https://user-images.githubusercontent.com/49656044/146057741-db8ef153-9ead-4375-a403-791b0f1b3585.png)